 When the HOC determines the Application is complete the HOC shall send the Application for DRB Chair Action.
+The DRB Chair has the right to defer the minor amendment Application review to the full DRB for review and approval.

 If the DRB Chair approves the Application it will be agendized for the full DRB to ratify the Chair’s action at the next available DRB meeting.
 The DRB may add conditions or require design changes as a part of its ratification.
-The Applicant may to proceed with the changes after the DRB Chair approval.
+The Applicant may proceed with the changes after the DRB Chair approval.